vasylenko/devdosvid.blog/content/posts/2022/golden-image-factory-with-hcp-packer/index.md

 ## Packer Template Configuration for HCP
 Let's now review a code example to understand how all this combines.

+Here is a `build` block from Packer template file.

+{{< figure src="packer-template-example.png" caption="HCP Packer registry usage in a Packer template" width="800">}}

-Here is a definition of the `build`  block from the Packer template I used for this blog.
-Look at the `hcp_packer_registry` block here — it defines the Bucket where Packer will store image information and custom labels for the Bucket and the image.
+Look at the `hcp_packer_registry` block: it defines the Bucket where Packer will store image information and custom labels for the Bucket and the image.

 The `bucket_name` defines my Image Bucket: Packer will either use the existing Bucket with that name or create a new one if it does not exist.